 The date of her death was incorrectly recalled in the lands court, 158 and the cause of her falling into the ngawha was never mentioned in it, but magistrate's court hearings at Maketu in November 1874 revealed the circumstances: Albert Fisher, an Ohinemutu publican, had 'his license cancelled for serving a drunken native woman named Arihia'.
 159 On 18 November, Thomas Bennett 160 lost his license after a rival hotelkeeper, Isaac Wilson, charged him with not occupying his hotel for more than 30 consecutive days.
+161 Bennett, who ran the Rotorua Hotel, the only other hotel at Ohinemutu, had sold it in April that year, but, because the Licensing Act did not provide for a transfer of the license, officially still ran it eight months after the sale.
+162 'The defendant pleaded ignorance, but at the same time admitted the charge', leaving the magistrate 'no alternative but to cancel' his license'.
+163

-Werahiko then charged Bennett 'with a breach of Licensing Act for supplying certain quantities of alcoholic liquors to Arihia Hone, her mental and physical faculties being at that time affected by alcoholic liquors'.
+At the same hearing, on the basis of information provided by Werahiko the police charged Bennett 'with a breach of Licensing Act for supplying certain quantities of alcoholic liquors to Arihia Hone, her mental and physical faculties being at that time affected by alcoholic liquors'.
 After Bennett pleaded not guilty, Werahiko was the first to give evidence: